 Understanding nerve stimulation therapy

 The main reason that people use electric nerve stimulation therapy is to ease pain.
 Some of the common conditions that cause pain and may be helped by TENS include arthritis, tendonitis, bursitis, surgery, migraines or other headaches, wounds, and injuries.
 Some experts believe electric nerve stimulation therapy has the greatest use for treating nerve pain.

 Nerve stimulation therapy delivers mild electrical impulses to the body.
 The system is made up of a power unit, a pair of wires, and electrode pads that are placed on your skin near the place that hurts.
 A practitioner or patient turns on the unit, and low-voltage electrical current flows into the body.

 TENS sessions usually last 5 to 15 minutes.
 They can be done as often as needed, depending on the case.
 Physical therapists and health care providers often give TENS.
-Doctors also can prescribe certain units to use at home.
+Health care providers also can prescribe certain units to use at home.
 People often say they feel a mild tingling sensation or warmth during the treatments.
 The tingling sensation may temporarily prevent the person from being aware of pain.

 Research on electric nerve stimulation

 Hundreds of studies have been done on electric nerve stimulation, but most have been small or weren't well designed.
-For this reason, some experts say TENS can give short-term relief, but long-term relief hasn't been proved.
+For this reason, some experts say TENS can give short-term relief.
+Long-term relief hasn't been proved.

-For cancer pain, the researchers said that none of the studies they looked at met their standards.
-They decided that more research is needed before TENS could be recommended as a treatment for cancer pain.
+For cancer pain, more research is needed before TENS can be recommended as a treatment for cancer pain.
 TENS may give short-term relief for some nerve-related cancer pain, according to the American Cancer Society.

 The safety of electric nerve stimulation